how to figure out your personal brand

 At its core, your personal brand is really just your reputation.
 It’s how your audience feels about you.
 It’s the characteristics that come to mind when they think of you and your business.
 It’s how they describe you to their friends.

-This is where shit gets crazy, because while you have a business, you are a human.
+This is where shit gets wild, because while you have a business, you are a human.

 And there are FAR too many facets of being human to describe in just a few words.
 What if you consider yourself multi-passionate?
 What if you watch cheesy musicals, but are also really interested in sports medicine?
 What if your clients are respectable, professional career-oriented adults but on Friday nights you like to pound 3 vodka sodas and see how low you can get on the dance floor?
 What if some days you have enough energy to back-up dance for Beyoncé and other days your biggest accomplishment is making a you-shaped dent in the couch and wiping Cheetos dust on your sweatpants?
 How do you reconcile your personality paradoxes?